-Aloe Vera gel has pre-packed with magic ingredients of numerous medicinal properties; it can reduce blood-glucose & glycosylated hemoglobin levels.
+Aloe Vera gel has packed with magic ingredients of numerous medicinal properties; it appears to help reduce blood-glucose & glycosylated hemoglobin levels.

-Aloe Vera is a stem-less or very short-stemmed succulent (having thick, fleshy, water stored leaves) plant growing to 60 to 100 cm (i.e. 24 to 39 inches) tall.
-The leaves are thick and fleshy, green, or grey-green; margin of the leaf is serrated (saw toothed) and has small white teeth.
+Aloe Vera plant: Aloe Vera is a stemless or very short-stemmed succulent (having thick, fleshy, water stored leaves) plant growing to 60 to 100 cm (i.e. 24 to 39 inches) tall.
+The leaves are thick and fleshy, green, or grey-green; margin of the leaf is serrated (saw-toothed) and has small white teeth.

-Aloe Vera nativity is unclear and may be from Africa; Aloe Vera has been widely grown by the modern gardeners as an ornamental plant.
+Aloe Vera nativity is unclear and may be from Africa; the modern gardeners have widely grown Aloe Vera as an ornamental plant.

 What is Aloe Vera Juice?